FantasticFiveISE/IFA-MachineLearning/README.md

 # IFA-MachineLearning
-Machine Learning – Classification and regression
+Machine Learning – classification and prediction

 Written on Python 3.8.3